 |Home » INDUSTRY & MARKETS » Industry actors... » Planned future investment|

 Capital-intensive construction of large wind capacity pipelines requires major investments by the utilities and IPPs planning to own assets.
-Sources of equity have taken a turn towards larger-scale, longer-term CAPEX plans with bond issues, IPOs, and debt facilities proliferating among the top players.
+Sources of equity have taken a turn towards larger-scale, longer-term capital Expenditure plans, with bond issues, IPOs and debt facilities proliferating among the top players.
 IPOs of utility renewable units have been consistently oversubscribed in equity markets, while the overall volume of funds earmarked for wind capacity is reaching new heights.

 - Project buyers, or non-integrated IPPs, are likely to pick off individual turnkey opportunities with smaller investments plans of under €1 billion.

 Figure 3.6: European Pipelines, Investments Surging Past €10 billion Annually

 Note: * Pipeline includes bottom up announced, approved projects 2007-2008, plus estimates to meeting strategic goals through 2009-2010

 Source: Utilities, IPPs, Emerging Energy Research.

 |Acknowledgements | Sitemap | Partners | Disclaimer | Contact|

 The sole responsibility for the content of this webpage lies with the authors.
 It does not necessarily reflect the opinion of the European Communities.
 The European Commission is not responsible for any use that maybe made of the information contained therein.